solarwinds/snap-plugin-lib/tutorial/03-concepts/README.md

 ## Tasks

 In typical situation plugins are controlled and managed by snap.
-With snap v3 (along with plugin-lib-go v2) user configures one or several task that will be requested from a single or several plugins.
+In snap v3 (along with plugin-lib-go v2) user configures one or several tasks that will be requested from a single or several plugins.
 A single task contains information about configuration and requested metrics.
 When several tasks are requested from the same plugin, by default only one instance of plugin's binary will be run by snap.
 Plugin-lib-go provides facilities for maintaining different tasks.